“Why don’t sharks bite lawyers? It’s just professional courtesy.”

 How much time do you spend studying outside of class?

 It depends.
-Going in, I knew Lambda would monopolize most of my free time.
+Going in, I knew Lambda would consume the better part of my day.
 Every day, I try to review the Training Kit for the coming day so that I can come into the lecture prepared and ready to get on with it.
 This takes about an hour, either at night or early in the morning before class.

-The way I see it, my enrollment at Lambda is a sprint.
-A period of intense learning at a high pace.
+I try to treat my time at Lambda as one drawn-out sprint.
+The pace is quite murderous, even despite coming in with more experience than the average student.
+It's a period of intense learning at a high pace.
 That requires some sacrifices.
-It's only for 30 weeks.
-The pace might be overwhelming.
-That's a feature, not bug.
+It's only for nine months.
+The pace can be overwhelming.
+That's a feature, not a bug.
 I still work some 20 hours a week, mostly in the evenings or nights.
 Sure, I have some days where I'm not well-rested or where I have to force myself to get up at five in the morning, but that's a small price to pay.

 I've only done a couple of tutorials at FreeCodeCamp or Codecademy.
 Do you think Lambda School might be too advanced for me?